shm-unesp/DATASET_BOLTEDBEAM/README.md

 __________________________________________________________________________________________________
 # References

-The data are still available for non-commercial research under the following terms: (i) the SHM Lab at UNESP/Ilha Solteira should be acknowledged as the source of the data; (ii) in publications, relevant publications by members of the SHM Lab at UNESP/Ilha Solteira should be cited.
+The data are still available for non-commercial research under the following terms: (i) the SHM Lab at UNESP/Ilha Solteira should be acknowledged as the source of the data; (ii) in publications, relevant publications by members of the SHM Lab at UNESP/Ilha Solteira should be cited; (iii) this benchmark should be cited as UNESP-BERT.

 This dataset was used in these papers: